csaude/openmrs-eip-docker/README.md

-# openmrs-eip-docker
+# openmrs-eip-releases
-Docker based configuration for EIP application
+This project hold the necessary stuffs for eip application